cechallenge/cechallenge.github.io/challenge.md

 ### Constraints

  1. Prohibit adjustments and fine-tuning (re-training) that significantly reduce the accuracy of the model.
+  ※ Techniques that modify the model are not allowed, nor are modifications to weights and activations (e.g., quantization).
  2. Allow a slight degradation of accuracy due to optimization and algorithmic adaptation.
+  ※ Note that the 33B, 82.8%, presented in the LLaMA paper is not based on baseline accuracy, but on accuracy performed by participants and teams in their local environment.
  3. Prohibit the use of data other than the provided dataset.
  4. Use of open source code and libraries is allowed if proper credit is given.
+ 5. Latency, as defined by the competition, is "the time it takes to process all of the presented datasets", excluding time for data preprocessing.
+  ※ Optimizations and algorithms that serve the purpose of the competition are acceptable, but cheating is not, and this will be fully considered in the qualitative evaluation.

 For other rules, please see the [**Rules**](https://cechallenge.github.io/rules/) page.